-An angiogram is an X-ray test that uses a special dye and camera (fluoroscopy) to take pictures of the blood flow in an artery (such as the aorta) or a vein (such as the vena cava).
+An angiogram is an X-ray test that uses dye and a camera to take pictures of the blood flow in an artery or a vein.
 An angiogram can be used to look at the arteries or veins in the head, arms, legs, chest, back, or belly.
+This test is done to look for problems in the arteries or veins.

 Health Tools help you make wise health decisions or take action to improve your health.